reynolds-luke/PyGame-Dungeon-Crawler/DESIGN.md

 After the play dies, the game calls its "update_leaderboard" method, which prompts the user to input their name for adding their score for the leaderboard.
 To make things display well later, I limited the user's input to 8 alphanumeric characters.
 The user's name and score are then added to the CSV file "leaderboard.csv."
 Following this, the draw_leaderboard method is called, which writes out the top 10 highscores by reading and then sorting the "leaderboard.csv" file.
 Then the game waits for the user to press the "R" button, which reinitializes the game and allows gameplay to continue.

 ## The Leaderboard
-I wanted scores to be saves across multiple playing sessions, so I allowed the game to access a CSV file that stores all of the previous scores of the player.
-This was necessary becuase any variables within python are discarded as soon as the program ends- I needed a separate file to store the scores so that they could be accessed indefinitely.
+I wanted scores to be sa ves across multiple playing sessions, so I allowed the game to access a CSV file that stores all the previous scores of the player.
+This was necessary because any variables within python are discarded as soon as the program ends- I needed a separate file to store the scores so that they could be accessed indefinitely.

+## Settings.py
+For things which may change in future iterations of the game (for example: the FPS, the player movement speed, the scaling fact for the graphics, etc.), I used a separate python file called "settings.py".
+This allows the values to be easily changed, so that you don't have to search in each of the files to find a particular value to change.